Squarespace SEO: Everything you need to know in 2019

 If your sub-pages have little to no useful content on their own, no-index those pages with the following tag.

 <META NAME="ROBOTS" CONTENT="NOINDEX, NOFOLLOW">

-The templates don’t display the meta description on the page.
-This is a common concern.
+The templates below are best because they don’t display the meta description on the page.

 Aviator family: Aubrey, Aviator

 Brine family: Aria, Basil, Blend, Brine, Burke, Cacao, Clay, Ethan, Fairfield, Feed, Foster, Greenwich, Hatch, Heights, Hunter, Hyde, Impact, Jaunt, Juke, Keene, Kin, Maple, Margot, Marta, Mentor, Mercer, Miller, Mojave, Moksha, Motto, Nueva, Pedro, Polaris, Pursuit, Rally, Rover, Royce, Sofia, Sonny, Sonora, Stella, Thorne, Vow, Wav, West